-Very touristy, but if you are looking for free stuff to do in Amsterdam, the Amsterdam flower market is still a must.
-Themarket (bloemenmarkt) is located on boats.
+A bit touristy, but if you are looking for free stuff to do in Amsterdam, the Amsterdam flower market is an option.
+The flower market (bloemenmarkt) is located on boats.
 The old market dates back to the times the flowers and bulbs were actually delivered by boat.
 Now, cars have taken that job, but the boats remain.

 The Amsterdam flower market is found between Muntplein and Leidsestraat.
 Hardly any flowers there though.
+And the Tulip bulbs at the Amsterdam Flower Market are not very good.
 But if you’re looking for a souvenir, there is a large variety to choose from.
-Visit more Amsterdam markets.

 The gas holder (where the gas from the coals was kept) is regularly used for Amsterdam dance festivals and techno raves.
-If the weather is good, the greens fill up with people who bring their barbecue and children play in the stream.
+If the weather is good, the greens fill up with people who bring their barbecue and children play in the paddling pool.

 The Cheese Museum is basically a cheese shop for tourists.
 You can try many kinds of cheese for free here.
 You can buy cheese here, but the cheese in a normal cheese shop is usually better.
 The small round cheeses come in a handy size that is easy to carry, but they are not as rich in flavor as the real, big round cheeses.

 In the basement, there is a little museum about Dutch cheese and the famous Gouda Cheese and how it is made.
 The tulip museum, mostly a gift shop, is next door, but they charge 5 euros for a short tour.
 Both are located near the Anne Frank House in the Jordaan Quarter.

 18. Spend some time in the wonderful Public Library of Amsterdam (OBA)